Research Summary. Here are some key points about hiring general managers in the United States:

 • Step 3: Make a budget

-• Step 4: Writing a general manager job description
+• Step 4: Write a general manager job description

 • Step 7: Send a job offer and onboard your new general manager

-The first step in the general manager hiring process is determining what type of worker you actually need.
-For example, certain roles might require a full-time employee, whereas others can be done by part-time workers or contractors.
+The general manager hiring process starts by determining what type of worker you actually need.
+Certain roles might require a full-time employee, whereas part-time workers or contractors can do others.

 Determine Employee vs Contractor Status